 The two pieces are Cleaning Up and Distant Boat.
 Cleaning Up is an artist’s proof and Distant Boat is a 2018 watercolour painting done in one of Forrestall’s non-traditional shapes.
 Both pieces are available for viewing at Evergreen House.

 Tickets are $5.00 each or five for $20.00 and are available for purchase at Evergreen House and Quaker House.
-Cash, credit and debit are accepted at Evergreen House, while cash only is accepted at Quaker House.
+Cash, credit and debit are accepted at Evergreen House.

 The winners will be drawn on December 15 during our annual Christmas Cheer and Song event.
 The first winner will have their choice of art and the second winner will receive the remaining piece.
 For more information, please contact the Museum at 902-464-2300 or email@example.com.

 Thomas Forrestall was born on March 11, 1936 in Middleton, Nova Scotia.
 Raised in the Annapolis Valley and Dartmouth, he attended Mount Allison University where he studied art with Alex Colville and Lawren P. Harris.
 He graduated from Mount Allison in 1958.

 Forrestall has received many awards and honours including Member of the Royal Canadian Academy of the Arts (1973), Order of Canada (1986), the 125th Anniversary of Canada Medal (1992) and the Order of Nova Scotia (2007).

 Tom Forrestall’s work is found in numerous international public, corporate, and private collections including Art Gallery of Nova Scotia; Art Gallery of Ontario and the National Gallery of Canada.
 It has been exhibited nationally and internationally in numerous solo and group exhibitions.

 Tom Forrestall lives and works in Dartmouth, Nova Scotia.